 About one in 10 Australians are affected by this condition – it’s the most common reason for abnormal liver test results.
-Fatty liver disease is often caused by an excessive alcohol intake, but it is increasingly being found in people who do not drink to excess but who are obese or have diabetes.
+Fatty liver disease is often caused by an excessive alcohol intake, but it is increasingly being found in people who do not drink to excess, but who are overweight or obese, or have diabetes.
 In fact, non-alcoholic fatty liver disease (NAFLD) affects one in 3 adults and is the most common cause of chronic liver disease.
 It’s even being diagnosed in Australian teenagers.

 Fatty liver disease can also occur, although far less commonly, with malnutrition, certain medicines and occasionally as a complication of pregnancy.